Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 At this level, testing goes beyond individual statements and decision outcomes.
 It considers how multiple conditions and branches combine during execution.
 Each unique sequence of execution forms a **path**, and different inputs may cause the program to follow different paths.

 A **path** represents a complete route through the code, starting from the entry point and ending at the exit.
-In programs that contain multiple conditions, loops, or decision points, the number of possible paths can increase quickly.
+In programs that contain multiple conditions, loops or decision points, the number of possible paths can increase quickly.
+For a program with `n` independent binary decisions, the number of possible paths can be as high as `2^n`, a phenomenon known as **path explosion**.
+This makes full path coverage impractical for complex systems.

 To measure how thoroughly the code is tested, **path coverage** is used.
 It represents the percentage of executed paths compared to the total number of possible paths in the code.